mcginnisa/UAV-Land-Recharge/readme.md

 Connect crazyradio PA to RasPi

-Ensure IR BPF lens is installed in OpenMV cam
+Insure IR BPF lens is installed in OpenMV cam

 install the ARAV deck extension PCB, flow deck, and crazyflie Qi charger deck, and battery into the quadcopter